qlik-oss/gopherciser/docs/settingup.md

 }
 ```

-Simple scheduler set to attempt reconnect on unexpected websocket disconnection
+Simple scheduler set to attempt re-connection in case of an unexpected WebSocket disconnection:

 ```json
 "scheduler": {